Sharon has been making and selling soaps and personal care products for about five years.

 The reason why many people prefer a "real soap" shampoo (and body soap) is because most commercial shampoos, liquid soaps, and bar soaps are "detergent bars" that strip your skin, scalp, and hair of oils.
 They can cause excessive drying of skin and scalp, resulting in scaly skin and dandruff.
 Plus, many contain sodium lauryl sulfate, which is an allergen for some people, and many contain harmful phthalates.

-My earliest homesmade shampoo recipe was made by grating 100% olive oil soap, whirling it in a blender with either distilled water or rosewater, and adding canned coconut milk to supply a touch of coconut oil for moisturizing.
-This was great stuff, and I didn't notice spoilage even stored at room temperature, but any concoction made with milks, hydrosols (like rosewater), or even distilled water will spoil after awhile, even refrigerated, and such combinations can be full of bacteria, even if they have no tell-tale smell or bad appearance.
+My earliest homemade shampoo recipe was made by grating 100% olive oil soap, whirling it in a blender with either distilled water or rosewater, and adding canned coconut milk to supply a touch of coconut oil for moisturizing.
+This was great stuff, and I didn't notice spoilage even stored at room temperature, but any concoction made with milks, hydrosols (like rosewater), or even distilled water will spoil after a while, even if refrigerated, and such combinations can be full of bacteria, even if they have no tell-tale smell or bad appearance.

 But if you are a soapmaker, the next step is to make a shampoo bar.
 Shampoo bars are a type of bar soap that is specially formulated to work well on hair.

 Most of us, regardless of whether we make our own soap, know that neither homemade nor commercial bar soaps work very well on hair.
 They seem to work okay for some people, and men especially can have success using any old bar of soap for shampoo, but most of us find that ordinary bar soaps leave our hair dull and gummy.

 However, it's possible to make a homemade bar soap only from all-natural oils and butters (along with lye and water) that leave your hair silky and shiny and keep your scalp healthy and free of debris.
 You just need the right formula!